Gemma Arterton: Early life and education

 Gemma Christina Arterton was born on 2 February 1986 at North Kent Hospital in Gravesend with polydactyly, a condition resulting in extra fingers which were removed shortly after her birth.
 Her mother, Sally-Anne Heap, runs a cleaning business, and her father, Barry J. Arterton, is a welder.
 They divorced while Arterton was a young child, and she grew up on a council estate with her mother and younger sister, Hannah Arterton, who is also an actress.
 Her matrilineal great-grandmother was a German-Jewish concert violinist.

 Arterton attended Gravesend Grammar School for Girls, in Kent (now Mayfield Grammar School) and made her amateur stage debut in a production of Alan Ayckbourn's The Boy Who Fell into a Book.
 Her performance won her the best-actress prize in a competition at a local festival.

-At age 16, Arterton left Gravesend Grammar School to study Performing Arts at the Miskin Theatre at North Kent College, Dartford.
+At age 16, Arterton left Gravesend Grammar School to study Drama at the Miskin Theatre at North Kent College, Dartford.
 She later studied at the Royal Academy of Dramatic Art, graduating in 2008.